College of Education and Human Development

 Schedule:

-In order to be recommended for your Minnesota 5-12 Social Studies License, you must successfully complete these licensure requirements mandated by the state of Minnesota.
+In order to be recommended for your Minnesota social studies education license(s), you must successfully complete these licensure requirements mandated by the state of Minnesota.

 This material is available in alternative formats upon request.
 Direct requests to the Office of Teacher Education at ote@umn.edu612-625-5060.

 Our unique co-teaching program and cohort experience will help you gain the confidence you need to start in your own classroom with plenty of support.
-Learn more about the student teaching experience .
+You will teach at both a middle school and high school as part of your student teaching practicum.
+Learn more about the student teaching experience.

 Quote from Eli Singer, MEd 2020